opentechexpert/lp-tech-interview-prep/README.md

-# Solve Me First
+# Solving my First Function
-To compute the sum of two integers, implement the function solveMeFirst.
+To compute the sum of two integers, implement the function solvingMyFirstFunction.